aacfox/RMST/docs/CONTRIBUTING.md

   1-.
 1 ..-3
   2-- 0 ---3
 ```
 Very pretty, isn't it??
-SHUT UP ITS PRETTY.
-And it fulfills the task: you can see all edges, nodes, their weights, and distinguish easily edges included and not included into MST by the algo.
+SHUTUPITSPRETTY. ~~For a smoker's graph?..
+Probably.~~ And it fulfills the task: you can see all edges, nodes, their weights, and distinguish easily edges included and not included into MST by the algo.
 ##